aab64/aab64.github.io/_posts/2021-04-07-ACSSpring.md

 <img src="/images/acs-spring-2021.jpg" width="500"/>

 <p align="justify">
-I presented at the virtual ACS Spring meeting about kinetics in the ethanol-to-butadiene reaction on MgO.
+I presented at the virtual ACS Spring meeting about kinetics in the ethanol-to-butadiene reaction on MgO. <a href="https://github.com/aab64/aab64.github.io/raw/master/images/20210407_acs_butadiene-compressed.pdf">Here</a> are the slides from my talk.
 <br/>
 <br/>
 I summarised this work in an <a href="https://aab64.github.io/blog/2020/10/21/Butadiene-preprint-published">earlier post</a> and